yueyuu/WOS-ROS-Skeleton-Code/Documents/README.txt

 =================== Notes to read before running ===================
 - run the robot_controller code on the RPi first as that launches the ROS Master which is used by both the laptop and RPi ROS nodes
-- build both workspaces before sourcing and running the code (I used catkin build)
+- build both workspaces before sourcing and running the code

 =================== wos23_rpi_ws ===================